ziyed/dampp/README.md

 ## Docker Service Setup
 - Pull the repo outside of project directory. https://github.com/ziyed/docker-apache-php-mysql-service
 - copy `.env.example` to `.env`
-- Update .env variable when download completed
+- Update `.env` variable with desired values
 - Update the `docker-compose.yml > line 42` with your specific project folder of laravel project
 - Create a file name like `error.log` at `/docker-resource/apache-php/logs/` directory
 - open the terminal and run `docker-compose up -d` command